Paolo Troubetzkoy

-Prince Paolo Petrovich Troubetzkoy (also known as Pavel or Paul; Павел Петрович Трубецкой; Intra, Italy, 15 February 1866 — Pallanza, 12 February 1938) was an artist and a sculptor who was described by George Bernard Shaw as "the most astonishing sculptor of modern times".
+Prince Paolo Petrovich Troubetzkoy (also known as Pavel or Paul; Павел Петрович Трубецкой; Intra, Italy, 15 February 1866 — Pallanza, 12 February 1938) was an Italian sculptor of Russian origin who was described by George Bernard Shaw as "the most astonishing sculptor of modern times".
 By birth, he was a member of the ancient House of Trubetskoy.

 Life

-He was the son of Russian diplomat, Prince Peter Petrovich Troubetzkoy and his second wife, lyric singer Ada Winans (1831-1917).
-His paternal grandmother was Princess Emilie zu Sayn-Wittgenstein-Sayn (1801-1869), which makes him great-grandson of famous Marshal Prince Peter zu Sayn-Wittgenstein-Berleburg-Ludwigsburg.
-He worked in Russia, the United States, England and Italy.
-He was a self-taught artist, although he learned sculpture from Giuseppe Grandi.
+He was the son of Russian diplomat, Prince Peter Petrovich Troubetzkoy (1822–1892) and his second wife, lyric singer Ada Winans (1831–1917).
+His paternal grandmother was Princess Emilie zu Sayn-Wittgenstein-Sayn (1801–1869), which makes him great-grandson of famous Marshal Prince Peter zu Sayn-Wittgenstein-Berleburg-Ludwigsburg.
+He worked in Italy, Russia, the United States, England and France.

+Troubetzkoy grew up in a family open to the influence of the Milanese Scapigliatura.
+Among the visitors to the family villa was the Scapigliato painter Daniele Ranzoni, whose portraits included Gigi, Piero and Paolo Troubetzkoy.
+He was a self-taught artist, although he learned painture from Daniele Ranzoni during his childhood and sculpture from Giuseppe Grandi.
 He is associated with impressionism, due to his ability to grasp sketchy movements in his bronze works.
 He was heavily influenced by the work of Auguste Rodin and Medardo Rosso.
 He depicted the society of the Belle Époque.
 Few of his bronzes are still available in the market.
-Quite famous is the 35 cm high portrait of Constance Stewart-Richardson called "The Dancer".
+Quite famous is the 35 cm high portrait of Constance Stewart-Richardson called The Dancer.
 His work was also part of the sculpture event in the art competition at the 1912 Summer Olympics.